Trauma-Informed Design & Research Training

 What's included

-- Four live 2.5 core sessions
+- Four live 2.5 hour core sessions

 - Resource sheets and reflection prompts